-In the absence of the Chief Executive all functions of the Chief Executive, with the exception of the function of Monitoring Officer, can be undertaken by the designated Deputy Chief Executive.
-The functions are set out in the section of the Scheme of Delegation detailing delegations to the Chief Executive.

-The function role of Deputy Monitoring Officer is undertaken by the Governance Manager.
+In the absence of the Chief Executive, the designated Deputy Chief Executive can undertake all functions of the Chief Executive, with the exception of the function of Monitoring Officer.
+The Governance Manager undertakes the function role of Deputy Monitoring Officer.

-Delegations to the Chief Finance Officer
+Delegations to the Joint Chief Finance Officer